robertbrestle/mothman-mmo/README.md

 # mothman-mmo
-A Mothman MMO that supports up to 512 players
+A Mothman MMO where you could be the almighty Mothman!

+Select your intent and see if you win or lose!

+&nbsp;